 Take a look at @BizCrownmedia, We use Instagram to reach people interested in learning about social media marketing.
-We keep our audience engaged by providing content that offers information they can learn from, as well as giving them a behind the scenes look into our company’s daily going-on and community relationships.
+We keep our audience engaged by providing content that offers the information they can learn from, as well as giving them a behind-the-scenes look into our company’s daily going-on and community relationships.

 Take a look at our five tips for how to promote your business through Instagram:

 With all the activity happening on Instagram, it can be hard to get your account noticed.
 Posts with at least one Instagram hashtag average 12.6% more engagement than posts without a hashtag, according to a study by Simply Measured.

 If you post regularly on Instagram, that’s great!
 Engaging your current audience is very important, but don’t be afraid to branch outside of your current circle of friends.
 The idea of social media is to gain as large of an audience for your business as you can get.

 By using hashtags on your photos you make it easy for users who are not already familiar with your account to find and love your posts too, potentially increasing your follower count.